networkoptix/nx_open/readme.md

 ### Automatic VMS updates

-The VMS product includes a comprehensive auto-update support, but this feature is turned off for the open-source Desktop Client, because it will simply re-write a custom-built Desktop Client with the new version of the Desktop Client built by Nx.
+The VMS product includes a comprehensive auto-update support, but this feature is turned off for the open-source Desktop Client, because it would simply re-write a custom-built Desktop Client with the new version of the Desktop Client built by Nx.
 Note that the VMS admin still can force such an automatic update, with the mentioned consequences.